The player/kiosk PC boots so fast that the USB license dongle is not yet initialized at startup.

 Then save that file and create a shortcut in the auto run folder of the Windows start menu to this batch file.

 The number behind the TIMEOUT command is the number of seconds that the script will wait before is continues execution.
 You may need to change this value in order to give your system enough time to boot up and to initialize the USB host controller.
 In this example, FrontFace for Public Displays is started afterwards.
-If you want to start FrontFace for Touch Kiosks, you have to modify the path after the START command: "C:\Program Files (x86)\mirabyte\FrontFace for Touch Kiosks\FrontFace Kiosk Start.exe"
+For FrontFace for Touch Kiosks you must change the following path after the START command: "C:\Program Files (x86)\mirabyte\FrontFace for Touch Kiosks\FrontFace Kiosk Start.exe".